peakhunt/u-boot-mainline-s5p4418/README.md

 The incorrect information has affected my decision to disable DM/DTB in SPL to reduce SPL binary size.
 Anyway SPL boots up and works now so moving SPL to DM/DTB based code should be just a matter of time.
 I am working on this.

+According to my experiement, S5P4418 loads 29184 (hex 0x7200, 28.5KB) safely from MMC.
+Currently the minimal SPL size I can achieve is 27076 bytes.

+## DM Driver

+At the moment of phase-2, Serial/MMC DM drivers are supported in SPL in a limited way.
+Future works will make them full-fledged DM drivers.

 ## DDR3
 At the time of this writing, DDR3 initialization is fixed to DDR3-1600.